meet-projects/Y1-Summer-Labs/08. Loops Lab/README.md

 4. We can make our loop faster by breaking out of it as soon as we find our item!
     - Use `break` when finding `my_item` and stop the loop.

-> At this point the first 6 tests should pass!

 ### 3) Dictionary Printer!